-CareerBuilder surveyed 4,505 U.S. job seekers and 505 Canadian job seekers, as well as 1,505 hiring managers and recruiters, about virtually every aspect of the recruitment process — and we found out a LOT of interesting information that we compiled in CareerBuilder’s 2016 Candidate Behavior study.
+CareerBuilder surveyed job seekers as well as hiring managers and recruiters about virtually every aspect of the recruitment process — and we found out a LOT of interesting information that we compiled in CareerBuilder’s 2017 Candidate Behavior study.

 Here, in random order, are some key findings.

 Nearly half of candidates (45 percent) agree that they can typically tell what it would be like to work for a company based on their career site.

 Only 1 in 3 employers have applied to one of their companies’ jobs to see what the process is like.
 Of those, nearly half (46 percent) say the process was “very good.”